IN-PERSON and virtual sessions

 - Correctional facilities, halfway houses

-Virtual Therapeutic Horticulture
+Flexible Therapeutic Horticulture Education

 We had eight Root in Nature sessions with a group of 10 seniors.
 It is wonderful activity for seniors to engage and learn how to plant and grow vegetables.
 Andrea is an amazing instructor and seniors had a lot of fun hands on.
 This group is looking forward to donating the vegetables to community food centre.